borbit/tiler/README.md

 - ##### `tileSize`

-    Tile size in pixels, considering that tile is a square
+    Tile size in pixels, considering that tile is a square.

 - ##### `margin`